sts10/tidy/readme.markdown

 -   `tidy -lP -o new_list.txt inputted_word_list.txt` Same as above, but the added `-P` flag removes prefix words from the list.
 See below for more on prefix words.

 -   `tidy -lPi -o new_list.txt inputted_word_list.txt` Same as above, but the added `-i` flag deletes any integers in words.
 Words with integers in them are not removed, only the integers within them.
 For example, "11326 agency" becomes "agency".

+-   `tidy -lPiO -o new_list.txt inputted_word_list.txt` Same as above, but the added `-O` flag preserves the original order of the list, rather than sort it alphabetically.
+Note that duplicates and blank lines are still removed.

 -   `tidy -I -o new_list.txt inputted_word_list.txt` Using the `-I` flag removes any words with integers from the list.
 For example, "hello1" would be removed from the list.